PdxCodeGuild/Full-Stack-Day-Class/notes/course-requirements.md

 Please take short breaks outside during the day.
 Please go home if you are sick.

-### 2. Checked Practice
+### 3. Checked Practice

 You are required to turn in satisfactory solutions to **all of the checked practice assignments**.
 No more than _three_ late assignments are allowed.
 Assignments will be turned in via pushing your [course portfolio](/notes/course-portfolio.md) to GitHub under the requested path.

-If you need an extension on an assignments, that's fine if you let me know _before_ the due date.
+If you need an extension on an assignment, that's fine if you let me know _before_ the due date.

 A solution is **satisfactory** if it shows understanding of all of the topics we've covered thus far.
 It is **unsatisfactory** if not.